What Is The Amex Centurion Black Card?

 2. You can spend.
 A lot.

-Outside of the application link above, the Centurion Card is invite only.
+Outside of the application link above, the Centurion Card is invite only, giving it extremely high status on the "exclusive cards" list.
 That means you reading this right now will probably never own one, and will likely never see one.
 American Express has to specifically reach out to you to see if you'd like to apply.
 So how do you get on their radar?
-Well, no one is quite sure of the firm spending numbers.
+Well, no one is quite sure of the official requirement.
 The Points Guy estimates that to get invited for the personal card, you need to spend around $350,000 per year on your current American Express card.
 For the business card, the number is closer to $450,000-$500,000 a year.

 Only then will American Express take notice of your baller status and reach out.
 And when they do reach out?
-You have the privilege of accepting the card and spending $10,000 on the initiation fee alone.
+You have the privilege of accepting the card and spending $10,000 on the initiation fee alone in the first year.
 Add another $5,000 in that annual fee I mentioned earlier and you have to spend $15,000 total to even get in the door for this card.

 Let's say though that you spend $350,000 a year on yachts and caviar and now you have qualified for, and accepted, the card.
 What next?